1. Home

 My electric bill is $290/mo

-AC-Coupled Storage vs. DC-Coupled Storage
+AC-Coupled Storage vs DC-Coupled Storage

 Coupling refers to how your solar panels are wired to your battery storage system, and the options are either direct current (DC) coupling or alternating current (AC) coupling.
-The main difference between the two lies in the path taken by the electricity that the solar panels create.
+The main difference between the two lies in the path taken by the electricity the solar panels create.

 Solar cells create DC electricity, and DC electricity must be converted into AC electricity before it can be used by your home.
 However, solar batteries can only store DC electricity, so there are different ways of connecting a solar battery into your solar power system.